Watching a Rocket Launch

 Watching a launch from inside the Kennedy Space Center

-Today you can watch from the Space Shuttle Plaza at the Kennedy Space Center Visitor Complex though the initial launch is obscured by trees or from the Apollo Saturn V Center by buying a normal Launch Viewing ticket.
+Today you can generally watch for free from the Space Shuttle Plaza by the Atlantis building at the Kennedy Space Center Visitor Complex though the initial launch is obscured by trees.

-For a few extra dollars, you can purchase a Premium Launch Viewing and Admission Package which lets you watch a launch from either the LC–39 Observation Gantry area or the NASA causeway.
+For some launches you can purchase a Premium Launch Viewing and Admission Package which lets you watch a launch from either the LC–39 Observation Gantry area or very occasionally from the NASA Causeway.
+LC–39 Observation Gantry tickets generally cost around $49 plus tax and the NASA Causeway, $39 plus tax.

 Watching a launch from outside the Kennedy Space Center

-Even if you cannot obtain a pass or buy a ticket, you can still watch a space shuttle launch or rocket launch from a number of locations nearby, outside of the NASA complex, in particular along US Highway 1 between Route 406 and US 50 around Titusville or on the coast:
+Even if you cannot obtain a pass or buy a ticket, you can still watch a rocket launch from a number of locations nearby, outside of the NASA complex, in particular along US Highway 1 between Route 406 and US 50 around Titusville or on the coast:

 - Space View Park on Broad Street and Indian River Avenue by the Indian River in Titusville offers an uninterrupted view of the shuttle launch pads and is about 11 miles away.
 You can also hear a live audio feed direct from the NASA control room and view the Astronaut Walk of Fame whilst you are waiting.